-- Do not connect loads between the inverter and the battery. - The battery cables should be connected correctly.
-That is, the positive and negative terminals of the battery connect to the positive and negative battery terminals on the inverter respectively.
-Otherwise, the inverter may be damaged, or even a fire could happen.
+- Do not connect loads between the inverter and the battery. - The battery cables must be connected correctly.
+That is, the positive and negative terminals of the battery connect to the positive and negative battery terminals of the inverter, respectively.
+Otherwise, the inverter may be damaged or even a fire may occur.

-During the installation of the ESS and the inverter, the positive or negative terminal of the ESS may be short-circuited to ground if the power cables are not properly installed or routed.
-In this case, an AC or DC short circuit may occur and damage the devices.
+If power cables are not installed or routed as required during the installation of the inverter and the battery, the positive or negative terminal of the battery may be short-circuited to ground.
+In this case, an AC or DC short circuit may occur and damage the inverter.
 The resulting device damage is not covered under any warranty.